TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-integral-utility-meter.md

 {% endraw %}

-I can then use my "Live Off Peak Electricity" sensor to drive an automation that sets the tariff accordingly.
+I can then use my "Live Off-Peak Electricity" sensor to drive an automation that sets the tariff accordingly.

 {% raw %}